 Some of my accomplishments on Council during the past four years to serve you include:

-1. Chaired the ACOPS Committee for over two years, which focused on supporting our fabulous concierge police department and fostering education outreach to residents;
+- Chaired the ACOPS Committee for over two years, which focused on supporting our fabulous community-focused police department and fostering education outreach to residents.

-2. Started the Houses of Worship Security Meetings with the Police Department;
+- Started the Houses of Worship Security Meetings with the Police Department.

-4. Draft and implement a construction security checklist;
+- Drafted and implemented a construction security checklist.

-5. Implement a Hillside Safety Ordinance to supplement the Town’s long-standing and existing Hillside Code;
+- Implemented a Hillside Safety Ordinance to supplement the Town’s long-standing and existing Hillside Code.

-6. Identify and support efforts to address localized drainage issues;
+- Identified and supported efforts to address localized drainage issues.

-7. Stop a 64 foot high structure from being build high on Camelback Mountain;
+- Stopped a 64 foot high structure from being built high on Camelback Mountain.